Budapest in November: Weather & 15 Best Things to Do (2026)

 It has over 200 installations not only for light, but also sound and videos.
 It is a great place to visit with friends and family and you can easily spend around here 1.5-2 hours.

-During Christmas, they have special Christmas show that is also a great activity, especially if you are travelling with kids.
+During Christmas, they have special Christmas show that is also a great activity, especially if you are traveling with kids.

 7. SEE A MUSEUM EXHIBITION